Before Ewan and Charley were famous (or even born) there was Carl Stearns Clancy, the father of adventure motorcycling. Daniel Mannion tells us more…

 Departing Philadelphia for New York, (taking the long way round) he was joined by friend Walter Storey, and across the Atlantic they went.
 Their first stop was Dublin, where local traffic laws provided their first obstacle.

 Storey, who hadn’t got round to learning to ride, forgot which way the traffic flows in Ireland and ran into a tramcar.
 Battered and dazed, he continued on the fuel tank of Clancy’s Henderson, as his mangled bike was carried off for repair, its mud splattered ‘Around the World’ slogan looking a touch ironic.
-It was, after all, still day one.
+It was, after all, still only day one in Europe.

 The trip was funded in part by Clancy’s magazine reports and, following some recuperation and repairs to Storey’s bike, he had a bit more to write about as they sailed to Scotland, rode into England and then across to mainland Europe.

 Following a two month stay in Paris, Storey returned to New York.
 Though disappointed to lose his partner, Clancy had established a Henderson franchise.
 His commission on the deal secured the funds to complete the trip.

 However, recurring pressures on his finances ensued throughout Europe, Africa and Asia.
 Government officials applied creative charges every time he got near a border and the slightest courtesy of the locals was invariably followed by an expectant outstretched palm.

 Bone rattling roads were a common feature of the trip, but perhaps surprisingly the worst came once he’d got back to America.
 Heading from San Francisco to Portland, dressed in suit and tie, he forced his way up and over rocky mountain ridges, across flooded plains and through muddy trails deep enough to devour rider and bike.